CSCfi/singularity-recipes/matlab-proxy/README.md

-Apptainer container which extends the MATLAB contains image with the [MATLAB Proxy](https://github.com/mathworks/matlab-proxy), an HTML-based web interface for MATLAB.
+Apptainer container which extends the MATLAB container image with the [MATLAB Proxy](https://github.com/mathworks/matlab-proxy), an HTML-based web interface for MATLAB.

 Change working directory: